s311354/Louis/_posts/2018-12-12-Tensilica-Xtensa-HW-Verification-and-EDA.md

 ## Xtensa Hardware Verification

 ### Verification Flows
 Tensilica provides three methods to verify HW design, ISS simulation, XTSC simulation and FPGA emulation.
 The both of ISS and XTSC simulations are system level verification.
-In addition, Tensilica verification scripts (e.g. soc_g
-o) invoke CAD tool directly.
-For the diagnostic support, Tensilica provides a set diagnostic tests - Architectural Verification Programs (AVP) for all baisc-ISA opcodes, Micro-architecture Verification Programs (MVP) for checking int erface, and Platform for runing programs and application in simulation (ISS simulation).
+In addition, Tensilica verification scripts (e.g. soc_go) invoke CAD tool directly.
+For the diagnostic support, Tensilica provides a set diagnostic tests - Architectural Verification Programs (AVP) for all baisc-ISA opcodes, Micro-architecture Verification Programs (MVP) for checking interface, and Platform for runing programs and application in simulation (ISS simulation).

 ## Reference